 });

-When someone visits https://mysite.com/profile/1, this route will be hit, and the function that
+When someone visits https://mysite.com/profile/1, this route will be hit, and the function that handles the route will

-handles the route will receive an instance of
+receive an instance of User

 that represents the user with ID 1.
 You could also define the route parameter like

-{user:username}, so you could instead use https://mysite.com/profile/ollieread,
+{user:username}, so you could instead use https://mysite.com/profile/ollieread, and have the user resolved by the

 Laravel's documentation covers this in more detail, and even briefly touches on how the model is actually resolved.
 If you aren't familiar with the ins and outs of this feature, I highly recommend reading the docs before continuing with this article.